Scott Trail Rocket Review Facts

 and still sufficient to block light wind under cold conditions.

-Most runners who have worn the Trail Rocket say there was minimal to no break-in time needed.
-One ultra runner described the shoe as “comfort in spades”.
+Runners who have worn the Trail Rocket are positively surprised by no break-in time.
+One ultrarunner described the shoe as “comfort in spades”.
 A few complained of stiffness at first, but the outsole relaxed quickly and contoured to the foot.
 The shoe has a cushioned

 yet responsive feel on even ground and the ability to maintain comfort across many semi-technical miles.
 Some runners with wide feet found the toe box to be a bit narrow, but most said it was fine.
 Overall, the shoe had a glove-like feel and its minimalist design is popular with those who like to feel the ground beneath their feet.